 In many instances, the surgery is performed on obese or overweight persons.
-However, here at East Coast Plastic Surgery in New Jersey, the undertaking might be administered to persons with relatively normal body weight who have experienced sagging in the abdominal muscles for any number of reasons including:
+However, here at Rowe Plastic Surgery in New Jersey, the undertaking might be administered to persons with relatively normal body weight who have experienced sagging in the abdominal muscles for any number of reasons including:

 - Old age